 Despite Buffy the Vampire Slayers box-office failure, it was subsequently revived as a tv series Buffy the Vampire Slayer (1997-2003), starring Sarah Michelle Gellar in the title role.
 Realising that a vampire slayer was a limited concept, the series had to expand outward to have Buffy taking on other monsters too.
 Once it got past the lame initial scripts, the series became likeable and eventually even quite remarkable, striking up the balance of hip humour and genre parody that the film here misses by a mile.
 The series was an enormous hit.
 Angel (1999-2004) was also a smart, hip spinoff.

 Screenwriter Joss Whedon has also written the screenplays for Toy Story (1995), Alien: Resurrection (1997), Titan A.E.
-(2000), Atlantis: The Lost Empire (2001), has produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012) and wrote/produced In Your Eyes (2014) about a psychic connection.
+(2000), Atlantis: The Lost Empire (2001), has produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012) and wrote/produced In Your Eyes (2014) about a psychic connection and wrote and performed uncredited directing duties on Justice League (2017).
 Whedon became a cult figure on television, where he has created/written the space opera series Firefly (2002-3) and written/directed its film spinoff Serenity (2005), as well as created the sf series Dollhouse (2009-10), Agents of S.H.I.E.L.D.
 (2013 ) and the web series Dr Horribles Sing-a-Long Blog (2008), a musical spoof of mad scientists.
 He also directed the big-screen adaptation of Marvel Comics The Avengers (2012) and its sequel Avengers: Age of Ultron (2015), as well as a modernised film version of Shakespeares Much Ado About Nothing (2013).
 Fran Rubel Kuzui has not directed any other films.